Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Perinatal depression and anxiety

-If you think you may be experiencing depression or anxiety during pregnancy, it is recommended you seek assessment and treatment.
-Without treatment, these symptoms may continue or get worse once you have given birth.
+If you think you may be experiencing depression or anxiety during pregnancy, it is recommended you seek help.
+Consulting healthcare professionals is important, as they can provide guidance, support, and help manage your expectations throughout pregnancy.

-Most mental health support services accessed during pregnancy can continue supporting you once you have given birth so you won’t have to worry about getting to know someone else or repeating your story multiple times.
-Having a plan sooner will likely aid in your feelings of preparedness.
-Including a family member or close friend in your treatment plan is recommended as this will increase your support network.
+Most mental health support services accessed during pregnancy can continue supporting you once you have given birth, so you won’t have to worry about getting to know someone else or repeating your story multiple times.

 Key Highlight